 Solar at the Top of the Home Improvement Priority List

 Home improvement projects keep many homeowners awake at night.
-As harsh winters turn in to warm spring days, people are motivated to dig into their dormant “to-do” list and get their homes into tip-top shape for fun-filled summer days.
+As harsh winters turn in to warm spring days, people are motivated to dig into their dormant “to-do” list.
+Then get their homes into tip-top shape for fun-filled summer days.
 And since time and money are often constraints on our home-improvements plans, the argument of whether to install a residential solar panel system on a home is often debated.
-Yet, there is a myriad of reasons why solar improvements should be at the top of your home improvement projects list.
+Yet, there is a myriad of reasons why solar improvements should be at the top of your list.

 Solar is Affordable

 In the early years of residential solar, solar panels were very expensive.
 Today, the average price per watt a homeowner pays is a little over $4.00.
 However, the average price per watt in the early years was much closer to $10.00.
-The cost of solar panels has fallen to a point where the investment return is often more than the investment return you can get on more traditional investment strategies.
+The cost of solar panels has fallen to a point where the investment return is often more than traditional investment strategies.

 Federal Tax Incentive for Solar

 There is still a lot of talk about the solar tax incentives going away.
 And, we can’t sugarcoat the fact that they are going away.
-However, the 30% Federal Tax incentive is still available and can make a significant impact on the overall cost of the system with families who qualify.
-For example, the average size of a solar system in our community is 7.5kW, which averages about $28,500.
+However, the 30% Federal Tax incentive is still available and can make a significant impact on the overall cost of the system.
+We recommend for families to check if they may qualify.
+For example, the average size of a solar system in our community is 7.5kW.
+Which averages about $28,500.
 However, if you consider the 30% tax incentive, the overall cost of the system for the homeowner is closer to $19,950.
 The Federal Solar Tax Credit of 30% will ultimately be reduced to 0% by 2022 for residential solar energy systems.

 What if I Can’t Pay Cash?

 There are a lot of competitive solar loan options available to people today.
 Many include $0 down offers, meaning homeowners can start saving on their utility immediately.
-It is not possible, and quite common, that people can buy solar panels for their home with a zero down finance package where the monthly repayment is less than the electricity savings received from the system.
-This allows a homeowner to start to grow a profit immediately from lower monthly payments and a $0 down investment cost.
+It is not possible, and quite common, that people can buy solar panels for their home.
+That is with a zero down finance package where the monthly repayment is less than the electricity savings received from the system.
+This allows a homeowner to start to grow a profit immediately from lower monthly payments.
+Along with a $0 down investment cost.
 Plus, as power prices increase, and the solar loan is paid off, the monthly profit will grow.